nus-cs3281/2023/students/ckcherry23/knowledge.md

 is.
 I was exploring the use of a single object parameter, as it makes the code much cleaner.
-However, there is a tradeoff of whether it would be type safe to just pass an object without any type as a parameter into the function, yet I decided to continue with the method of using an object argument.
+However, there is a tradeoff of whether it would be type safe to just pass an object without any type as a parameter into the function.
+Yet, I decided to continue with the method of using an object argument.
 This issue of type safety could be mitigated in the future by checking that the object being passed in as the argument implements the `UserType` interface, when migrating to TypeScript.